 Only private candidates can submit a post-results service request to us directly.
 For all other students, please speak to your exams officer or teacher about your results.

-See the individual service pages for information on fees (also summarised in the January 2019 series fees flowchart).
+See the individual service pages for information on fees (also summarised in the summer 2019 series fees flowchart).

 - If the student has a university place pending, you must request a priority review of marking (summer series only).